parrisma/distledge/docs/howto/strart-environment.md

 ### 10. Go to Front End

 After all of this you can go to a browser and interact with our demo [http:/localhost:3000](http:/localhost:3000)

+1. right click ```inspect``` to open up the developer window so you can see the console output and other in browser debugging support while developing the UI
+1. Hit the connect wallet button and login to your Metamask or other wallet service